 The Rajbari, disperse over 10 bighas and containing more than 100 rooms, could be reached in about 10 mins in the Andul station in a cycle rickshaw.
 The building is in dilapidated state now but the huge structure and lofty pillars talk of the affluence the royal family needs to have enjoyed in the past.
 It’s heartbreaking to witness the neglect and ill-maintenance that is driving the grand heritage building into ruins.
 The large open ground in front of this Rajbari has now been transformed into a football playing ground for the locals.

-Interestingly, the building is still being used as residence by a small number of people although sections of it looked dangerously in need of immediate attention.
+Interestingly, the building is still being used as a residence by a small number of people although sections of it looked dangerously in need of immediate attention.
 A part of the building nonetheless was remodeled recently and newly painted adding a comparison to the remaining bulk.

 After taking some snaps in the exterior we were a bit jittery about whether to enter the building or not.
-In the end, putting aside our anxiety about if we had been committing trespassing, we did take a little tour indoors and had we not entered we’d have certainly repented afterward.
+In the end, putting aside our anxiety about if we had been committing trespassing, we did take a little tour indoors, and had we not entered we’d have certainly repented afterward.
 There is a small courtyard (maybe the erstwhile naach mahal) inside that has withstood the test of times and still depicts the sophistication and grandeur of the bygone age.
-The complex decorations of these columns have remained comparatively unimpaired and transport oneself to a completely different time along with the presence of the pigeons flying around flapping their wings and creating intense sound somewhat leaves a haunted feeling to the mansion.
+The complex decorations of these columns have remained comparatively unimpaired and transport oneself to a completely different time along with the presence of the pigeons flying around flapping their wings and creating intense sounds somewhat leaving a haunted feeling to the mansion.

 Only beside the palace construction, there’s an older Annapurna Temple surrounded by Shiva shrines.
 The temple complex also houses an old cannon (supposedly gifted by Lord Clive as per the exact same source mentioned earlier).